EXCESSIVE SWEATING OR HYPERHIDROSIS

 photo symptoms excessive sweating

-• Wet hands and feet: hands and feet may be constantly clammy, making it difficult to handle objects or walk.
+• Wet hands and feet : hands and feet may be constantly clammy, making it difficult to handle objects or walk.

-What causes hypersudation?
+What causes excessive sweating ?

-• Primary hyperhidrosis: this form of excessive sweating appears without any underlying medical cause and is often hereditary.
+• Primary hyperhidrosis : this form of excessive sweating appears without any underlying medical cause and is often hereditary.
+It generally affects specific areas such as the armpits, hands, feet and face.

 It is often triggered by emotional factors or stressful situations.